tomedunn/the-finished-book/_monsters/monster-damage-modifiers/monster-damage-modifiers.md

 # Damage vs Monster CR

 With the high level overview out of the way, lets look at how each damage type holds up vs monster CR.
-Figure <a href="#fig:average-modifier-vs-cr" class="fig-ref">3</a> (below) shows how the average damage changes with CR after applying any damage modifiers a monster might have.
+Figure \figref{fig:average-modifier-vs-cr} (below) shows how the average damage changes with CR after applying any damage modifiers a monster might have.
 The "physical" damage type represents the average across bludgeoning, piercing, and slashing damage.

 <figure id="fig:average-modifier-vs-cr">
     {% include_relative fig-average-modifier-vs-cr-small.html %}
     {% include_relative fig-average-modifier-vs-cr-large.html %}
-    <figcaption>Figure 3: Average damage taken after applying damage resistances, immunities, and vulnerabilities for published monsters.
+    <figcaption>Average damage taken after applying damage resistances, immunities, and vulnerabilities for published monsters.
 Presented as a percent of possible damage done.
 Physical represents the average of bludgeoning, piercing, and slashing damage.</figcaption>
 </figure>

 Most damage types show some dependence on CR, but how much varies considerably between them.
 At the low end are **force**, **radiant**, and **thunder** damage, which are also the damage types with the lowest overall average damage reduction.
 And at the high end are **cold**, **fire**, **poison**, and **physical** damage, which are also the damage types with the highest overall average damage reduction.